 [ LOOK TO SEE ]

-The Black West was home to many people of color
+The Wild West was home to many African Americans who found prosperous futures west of the Mississippi River.

 “Cross That River” b/ Allan Harris